bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 noise.
 There are two widely used strategies for collecting these recordings:

-1. Some labs record one empty-room recording per day, which is then shared by all researchers of the lab that record data from a study subject that day
+1. Some labs record one empty-room measurement per day, which is then shared by all researchers that record subject data on that day

-1. Some labs make it the responsibility of the researcher to record a short empty-room recording prior to each subject specific recording (e.g., while preparing the study subject for the task)
+2. Some labs make it the responsibility of each researcher to record a short empty-room measurement prior to each subject-specific recording (e.g., while preparing the study subject for the task)

-For cases resembling the first strategy, it is RECOMMENDED to store the empty-room recording inside a subject folder named `sub-emptyroom`.
+For cases resembling the **first** strategy, it is RECOMMENDED to store the empty-room recording inside a subject folder named `sub-emptyroom`.
 If a `session-<label>` entity is present, its label SHOULD be the date of the empty-room recording in the format `YYYYMMDD`, i.e., `ses-YYYYMMDD`.
 For these cases, the `scans.tsv` file containing the date and time of the acquisition SHOULD also be included.

-However, for cases resembling the second strategy, the subject data and empty-room recording are naturally linked and it is thus RECOMMENDED to instead store the empty-room recording inside the study subject's folder.
+However, for cases resembling the **second** strategy, the subject data and empty-room recording are naturally linked and it is thus RECOMMENDED to instead store the empty-room recording inside the study subject's folder.

-Furthermore, in both cases the label for the `task-<label>` entity in the `*_meg.json` file SHOULD be set to `noise`.
+Furthermore, in **both** cases the label for the `task-<label>` entity in the `*_meg.json` file SHOULD be set to `noise`.

 The rationale is that this naming scheme will allow users to easily retrieve the empty-room recording that best matches a particular experimental session, based on date and time of the recording.
-In the context of BIDS it is RECOMMENDED to record an empty-room recording for each session.
+In the context of BIDS it is RECOMMENDED to perform an empty-room recording for each experimental session.

 Example for cases resembling strategy 1: